 Late nights – The Argentine people operate on a late schedule.
 Dinner is typically eaten at 9:00 or 10:00 pm.
 Many restaurants do not even open until after 8:00 pm.
 We've taken strides during our tours' private dinners to ensure we eat a bit earlier, but there will be times that we embrace the Argentine way of life and take in a late dinner.

-Siesta – Much of Argentina practices "siesta," especially Northwest Argentina where the majority of our tour will take place.
+Siesta – Much of Argentina practices "siesta," especially Northwest Argentina.
 It is common for businesses and shops to close from 1:00 pm - 4:00 pm (sometimes... as late as 6:00 pm!) for the people to enjoy lunch, take a nap at home, go to the gym, or simply relax until they go back to work in the evening; typically from 4:00 pm - 9:00 pm (hence - the late dinners).
 Our tours are designed so that "siesta" does not interfere with our activities.
 However - on scheduled leisure days... feel free to practice siesta like a local!

 Drinking Water – Water from the tap is not safe to drink everywhere, particularly in some of the remote areas we will be venturing through.
 We will have bottled water readily available wherever we go and onboard with us during private transfers.
 When dining out, you can choose your water with carbonation ("con gas") or without carbonation ("sin gas").